Raku/nqp/docs/ops.markdown

 Return the memory address for this `$obj`.
 Please note that this is **NOT** a constant value for a given object.
 Please use `objectid` for that.

+# <a id="sixmodel-extensions"></a> SixModel Parametric Extension Opcodes

+The sixmodel parametric extensions add parametric type support at the VM level.
+A type may configure itself as supporting parameterization.
+Parameterizations each have a unique key, which is used to intern them.
+This ensures each of the parameterizations exists only once.
+In the case that two modules both produce and serialize a parameterization, that from the second module may be freely disregarded, and the existing deserialization of the parameterized type may be used.
+This ensures unique type objects per parameterization are upheld even in the case of precompilation.

+Each parameterization will have a unique STable and type object.
+It is up to the meta-object whether the HOW is shared between parameterizations.
+For example, parametric roles reify the methods within them with concrete type parameters, so a separate HOW is required.
+By contrast, CoerceHOW, the meta-object for coercion types, can store all that is distinctive about it within the type's parameters.
+Since a given parameteriation can be queried for its parameters, it is possible for all Raku coercion types to share a single meta-object.

+## setparameterizer
+* `setparameterizer(type, parameterizer)`

+Makes a type as being parametric, and configures the code needed to parameterize it.

+## setparameterizetype
+* `parameterizetype(type, parameter_array)`

+Takes a parameterizable type and an array of parameters.
+Looks up and returns any existing matching parameterization.
+If it does not exist, invokes the parameterization producer for the parametric type, installs that in the lookup, and returns it.
+Note that the array is snapshotted, for the benefits of the type specializer.

+## typeparameterized
+* `typeparameterized(type)`

+If the type specified is a parameterization of some other type, then returns that type.
+Otherwise, returns null.

+## typeparameters
+* `typeparameters(type)`

+Gets the type parameters used to parameterize the type.
+Throws an exception if the type is not parametric.

+## typeparameterat
+* `typeparameterat(type, idx)`

+Equivalent to nqp::atpos(nqp::typeparameters(type), idx), except much easieri for type specialization to understand and deal with and avoids an array construction.

 # <a id="bit"></a> Bit Opcodes